HUNTSVILLE, Ala. - As the second day of school has now ended for Huntsville City Schools, the concern over its bus company has not.

 WHNT reached out to Hill numerous times on Wednesday.
 We wanted to ask her about these posts, and to have her further explain her stance regarding Durham School Services.
 Hill has not responded as of late Wednesday evening.

-Huntsville City Schools wouldn't comment on Hill's posts, but did say the most effective way to file a complaint is through the school district website.
+Huntsville City Schools wouldn't comment on Hill's posts but did say the most effective way to file a complaint is through the school district website.

-"We do want them to use that comment form that's on our website under the transportation page.
-That will put it in the a data base, and collectively if we notice that there are several with one bus route, then that will make it bubble to the surface so that we can look at that closer," said Huntsville City Schools spokesman, Keith Ward.
+"We do want them to use that comment form that's on our website on the transportation page.
+That will put it in the data base, and collectively if we notice that there are several with one bus route, then that will make it bubble to the surface so that we can look at that closer," said Huntsville City Schools spokesman, Keith Ward.